sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-2-method-parameters.rst

 A variable declared inside a method is called a **local variable**.
-The scope of a local variable is the method body in which it is declared, which means it is visible and can be used within the method but not outside of the method.
+The scope of a local variable is the method body in which it is declared.
-You can't use a variable before it is declared, so in fact the scope begins when you declare the variable and continues until the last line of code in the method or block.
-The local variable's memory location is also only available while the method is executing.
+You can't use a variable before it is declared, so in fact the scope begins on the line that declares the variable and continues until the last line of code in the method or block.
+The local variable's memory location is  only available while the method is executing.
 When the method completes, the memory location is released.
-If you called the method again, the old value would not be available.
+If you called the method again, the old value is not available.

 .. activecode:: code5_2_3
   :language: java